 Seattle in the late 1970s was a place and time of great countercultural promise.
 When the Bird punk club opened here on March 4, 1978, the city’s nascent punk music scene gained a crucial regular venue for that year.
 The following month, appropriately on April Fools’ Day, the city’s underground visual arts community similarly gained a crucial exhibition space for its transgressive aesthetic works with the debut of Rosco Louie Gallery.

-Founded by local husband-and-wife artists Larry Reid and Tracey Rowland, Rosco Louie’s raison d’être was the fomenting of discursive discord within Seattle’s granola-infused contemporary gallery scene.
+Co-founded by local husband-and-wife artists Larry Reid and Tracey Rowland, Rosco Louie’s raison d’être was the fomenting of discursive discord within Seattle’s granola-infused circa-1978 contemporary gallery scene.
 A tiny space that would have a huge impact on Seattle’s counterculture during its brief tenure, Rosco Louie quickly became a vital early venue for many formerly obscure visual and performance artists and underground music acts.
 Located in Pioneer Square at 87 South Washington Street, the new gallery’s presence directly beneath the offices of the recently-launched Seattle Weekly would guarantee local notoriety for Reid, Rowland, and the myriad Seattle gadflies whose work they would brazenly display.

 Seattle’s punk scene would play a crucial role in forming Rosco Louie’s base of patronage.
-While the Bird provided a popular gathering place for local punk rockers, it was constantly under attack from the city’s mavens of morality, and thus lasted a mere seven months until its final show on September 29, 1978.
-Meanwhile, Rosco Louie, despite its fundamentally transgressive character, was considered a more legitimate business enterprise by the city’s establishment.
+While the Bird provided a popular gathering place for local punk rockers, it was constantly under attack from the city’s vapid mavens of morality, and thus lasted a mere seven months until its final show on September 29, 1978.
+Meanwhile, Rosco Louie, despite its fundamentally transgressive character, was apparently considered a more legitimate business enterprise by the city’s aforementioned establishment.
 Reid and Rowland’s gallery would thus become the de facto headquarters of the Seattle punk scene after the Bird’s demise.

 The city’s punks would first make their mark at Rosco Louie during the gallery’s debut exhibition, which featured a collection of authentic Victorian pornography.
-Apparently, Reid invited a local punk band, the Girls, to perform during the opening, and a plethora of punks thus gleefully descended upon the show, causing the exhibitor great grief, and so he swiftly gathered his collection and lividly left.
+Apparently, Reid invited a local punk band, the Girls, to perform during the opening, and a plethora of punks thus gleefully descended upon the show, causing the exhibitor great grief, and so he swiftly gathered his randy collection and lividly left.
 The punks, nonplussed, then created their own Polaroid porn on the spot to replace the absent vintage artwork on the gallery’s walls.

 “We wanted to associate art, music, film, and people in different disciplines together,” Reid then told The Rocket.
 “I think we succeeded.
 It was one of the few places in Seattle where you could get artists, punk kids, museum curators, and critics in one room and get them all smashed.”